webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

 We're going to create a `rgba8unorm` texture. `rgba8unorm` means the texture will have red, green, blue, and alpha values.
-Each value will be 8 bits unsigned, and will be normalized when used in the texture. `unorm` means `unsigned normalized` which is fancy way of saying the value will be converted from and unsigned byte with values from (0 to 255) to a floating point value with values (0.0 to 1.0).
+Each value will be 8 bits unsigned, and will be normalized when used in the texture. `unorm` means `unsigned normalized` which is fancy way of saying the value will be converted from an unsigned byte with values from (0 to 255) to a floating point value with values (0.0 to 1.0).

 In other words if the value we put in the texture is `[64, 128, 192, 255]` the value